NiclasOlofsson/HIE/README.md

 - MSMQ receiver/sender
 - LLP
 - ASTM 1381/LIS-1
+- HTTP listeners (REST web services)
+- HTTP clients (REST web services)
+- WCF services (.NET specific stuff, SOAP and web service in general)

 An endpoint also contain a pipeline object responsible for encoding and decoding incoming/outgoing messages, as well as adapting these to the message structure of HIE, as well as setting router properties on messages.

 Examples of pipelines that would be supported by HIE...

-- NoOp transcoding
+- NoOp transcoding (also called RAW or binary)
-- ER transcoding
+- ER7 transcoding (HL7 v2.x and ASTM1394/LIS-2)
 - JSON transcoding
 - XML transcoding